No Garbage Disposal? No Problem.

 Just be sure to take the garbage out often to avoid smells or pests!

 3. Learn to Compost

 If you’d like to go green with some of your leftovers, consider starting to compost!
 Composting reduces your trash, is something to get the whole family involved in, and is pretty easy to do!
 Purchase a composting bin or designate an area in your yard for the pile and begin!

 - Coffee grounds

 - Tea bags

-If you have questions about proper drain care or want to schedule an appointment with our plumbers, give us a call at (516) 217-2196.
+If you have questions about proper drain care or want to schedule an appointment with our Long Island plumbers, call (516) 217-2196.